dpirrott/tic-tac-toe/README.md

+# Tic-Tac-Toe Introduction to React

+This app was created by following the [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html).

+As it was my first time using react, alot of time was spent trying to digest the tutorial and logic behind each step.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).